December 2020, every hour, on the hour

 40 Kungsgatan, Stockholm, Sweden.

-RFC:675:08 is a visual installation at the intersection of science & art for the Nobel Week of Lights.
+RFC:675:08 is a visual installation at the intersection of science & art for the Nobel Week Lights 2020.
 The installation unveils the intangible, high-frequency Internet traffic going in and out of Stockholm, in real-time.

 At the heart of Stockholm, on the Kungsgatan LED screen, Kungsgatan 40.

 From December 5 to 13, 2020

 RFC:675:08 runs for 8 minutes, every hour, on the hour, from 6h to 22h

 RFC:675:08 receives the Internet traffic that comes in ad out of Stockholm, in real time.

 This is an extraordinary amount of data about where Stockholm connects, where it is accessed

 from, when it it is connected or for how much data.